7:00 PM to 9:00 PM

 Entry Level Classes:

-- Foundation Skills I (4.5 months and older – must take even if Puppy I taken)
+Foundation Skills I (5 months or older) – must take even if

-Continued Class Flow – Dogs age 5 months and older:
+Continued Class Flow – Dogs ages 5 months and older:

 Advance Obedience Flow: